Mammals of the Indiana Dunes: Habitats

 While this article breaks out mammal communities by habitats, one of the problems you'll encounter in the Dunes community is that the habitats are in flux.
 Razed Residential areas are slowly returning to the habitat of the surrounding area, whether that is a wetland hummock, or a savanna.
 At Mount Baldy forested areas are becoming open sand.
 While the process may take years, an area that once hosted a community of plants and animals may change in your lifetime.

 Barren ground

 Barren ground consists of open sand on the beaches and blowouts.
 Barren grounds are about 4% of the dunes areas and occur mostly along the beaches.
 Because of the scarcity of plants there are no permanent mammals living in the area.
-The normal process is for animals hunt on the beach at night.
+The normal process is for animals to hunt on the beach at night.
 Some animals will live in the scattered clumps of plants that may remain or return to the blowouts.
 Evidence of animals in the barren areas is usually done through their tracks.
 Animals appear to go to the beach to feed and/or drink.
 In the blowouts, evidence of mammals is found near the clumps of grass (marrain grass and sea rocket).